 Offers ideas and resources that early child care and education providers cans use to increase physically active play and learning.

 Details how Active Design can improve student health and academic performance through case studies and a step-by-step implementation guide.

 Describes how you can make your community a place where people can be physically active, have access to healthy foods and beverages and be socially engaged.

 Highlights strategies for reducing the risk of injury, while also promoting active living through walking, bicycling and increased access to public transportation.

-Affordable Designs for Affordable Housing (PDF) focuses on feasible, low-cost ways to implement active design in affordable housing developments.
-Drawing on case studies from 3 major U.S. cities, this supplement provides concrete examples of how simple design changes can help encourage active living among residents of all ages.
+Focuses on low-cost ways to implement active design in affordable housing developments.
+Drawing on case studies from thee major U.S. cities, this supplement provides concrete examples of how simple design changes can help encourage active living among residents of all ages.